Consider buying from an Eagle County artisan this Christmas season

-Intended for infants to babies 6 months old, these adorable soft-soled booties are made with soft, eco-friendly felt (it’s made from recycled plastic bottles) and come in several styles and colors; no two pairs are identical.
+Intended for infants to six month olds, these adorable soft-soled booties are made with soft, eco-friendly felt (it’s made from recycled plastic bottles) and come in several styles and colors; no two pairs are identical.

 “They’re designed for babies that aren’t walking,” Hall said.
 “They’re not necessary, but they’re so cute.”